WallAlec/BikeSharingDataset/README.md

 # Bike Sharing Demand Prediction

 This project aims to predict the hourly bike rental demand using the Bike Sharing dataset from the UCI Machine Learning Repository.
+Open the python notebook to view results.

 ## Dataset